Best Steak Seasoning

 Ground coriander – This is used as a boost to the flavor but feel free to leave it out if you don’t like this one.

-Crushed red pepper flakes – I like a bit of heat to my spice blends, so feel free to cut back the amount if you’d like your steak seasoning to be more mild.
+Crushed red pepper flakes – I like a bit of heat in mine, but feel free to cut back the amount if you don’t like a bunch of spice.
 You can also omit it all together.

 Ground mustard – This adds a bit of tang and acidity to your seasoning.